ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 On nodes with the MI100 (gfx908), MFMA (Matrix-Fused-Multiply-Add) instructions are available to substantially speed up matrix operations.
-This hardware feature is used in all gemm and gemm based functions in rocBLAS with 32-bit or shorter base datatypes with an associated 32-bit compute_type (f32_r, i32_r or f32_c as appropriate).
+This hardware feature is used in all gemm and gemm-based functions in rocBLAS with 32-bit or shorter base datatypes with an associated 32-bit compute_type (f32_r, i32_r, or f32_c as appropriate).

-Specifically, rocBLAS takes advantage of MI100's MFMA instructions for three real base types f16_r, bf16_r and f32_r with compute_type f32_r, one integral base type i8_r with compute_type i32_r, and one complex base type f32_c with compute_type f32_c.
-In summary, all GEMM APIs and APIs for GEMM based functions using these five base types and their associated compute_type (explicit or implicit) take advantage of MI100's MFMA instructions.
+Specifically, rocBLAS takes advantage of MI100's MFMA instructions for three real base types f16_r, bf16_r, and f32_r with compute_type f32_r, one integral base type i8_r with compute_type i32_r, and one complex base type f32_c with compute_type f32_c.
+In summary, all GEMM APIs and APIs for GEMM-based functions using these five base types and their associated compute_type (explicit or implicit) take advantage of MI100's MFMA instructions.